 Strange and Unscientific Health Claims on ZuPoo Website

-Fecal toxicity is an incredibly rare complication of severe colon disease or infection, and it's certainly not treated with dietary supplements.
+Fecal toxicity is an incredibly rare complication of severe colon disease or infection, and we haven't come across any evidence that it's treated with dietary supplements.

-An extensive 2010 medical review proved that normal bowel frequency is between three times weekly and three times daily.
+A 2010 medical review found that normal bowel frequency is between three times weekly and three times daily.
 There's nothing wrong with passing stool after each meal, but passing stool at longer intervals does not necessarily indicate a health problem.

-Umzu's article describes “all that poop, just sitting there, rotting away inside their intestines and colon,” which is another misleading claim that evidences a lack of basic understanding of human biology.
+Umzu's article describes “all that poop, just sitting there, rotting away inside their intestines and colon,” which is another statement that suggests a lack of basic understanding of human biology.
 Stool doesn’t “just sit” in the intestines and it certainly doesn’t “rot” -- it passes through the digestive tract before being expelled.

-We find this type of fearmongering marketing to be unethical and dangerous, and we urge both the FDA and FTC to investigate these health claims being made by Umzu.
+We find this type of fearmongering marketing to be unfair to consumers, and we urge both the FDA and FTC to investigate these health claims being made by Umzu.
 We strongly recommend that consumers entirely disregard health claims made by supplement companies that provide no proof of those claims.

 We visited the ZuPOO product page on Umzu's website while researching this article.
 We never consented to any marketing emails or input our email anywhere on their website.

 Since visiting the Umzu site, we have received three spam emails from Umzu within 24 hours.
-We find this to be a highly disruptive and unethical marketing strategy, as companies should not be allowed to send spam to people who don't even share their email address with the company.
+We don't believe that companies should be allowed to send spam to people who don't even share their email address with the company.

 We recommend avoiding the Umzu website so that you don't receive unsolicited marketing spam emails from a business that somehow accessed your personal email address without your consent.